Xeon: 5400-series "Harpertown"

 On November 11, 2007 Intel presented Yorkfield-based Xeons – called Harpertown (product code 80574) – to the public.
 This family consists of dual die quad-core CPUs manufactured on a 45 nm process and featuring 1066 MHz, 1333 MHz, 1600 MHz front-side buses, with TDP rated from 40 W to 150 W depending on the model.
 These processors fit in the LGA 771 package.
 All models feature Intel 64 (Intel's x86-64 implementation), the XD bit, and Virtualization Technology.
 All except the E5405 and L5408 also feature Demand-based switching.
 The supplementary character in front of the model-number represents the thermal rating: an L depicts a TDP of 40 W or 50 W, an E depicts 80 W whereas an X is 120 W TDP or above.
 The speed of 3.00 GHz comes as four models, two models with 80 W TDP two other models with 120 W TDP with 1333 MHz or 1600 MHz front-side bus respectively.
 The fastest Harpertown is the X5492 whose TDP of 150 W is higher than those of the Prescott-based Xeon DP but having twice as many cores.
 (The X5482 is also sold under the name "Core 2 Extreme QX9775" for use in the Intel Skulltrail system.)

-Intel 1600 MHz front-side bus Xeon processors will drop into the Intel 5400 (Seaburg) chipset whereas several mainboards featuring the Intel 5000/5200-chipset are enabled to run the processors with a 1333 MHz front-side bus speed.
+Intel 1.6 GT/s front-side bus Xeon processors will drop into the Intel 5400 (Seaburg) chipset whereas several mainboards featuring the Intel 5000/5200-chipset are enabled to run the processors with a 1333 MHz front-side bus speed.
 Seaburg features support for dual PCIe 2.0 x16 slots and up to 128 GB of memory.

-7300-series "Tigerton"
+7300-series "Tigerton QC"

-The 7300 series, codenamed Tigerton (product code 80565) is a four-socket (packaged in Socket 604) and more capable quad-core processor, consisting of two dual core Core2 architecture silicon chips on a single ceramic module, similar to Intel's Xeon 5300 series Clovertown processor modules.
+The 7300 series, codenamed Tigerton QC (product code 80565) is a four-socket (packaged in Socket 604) and more capable quad-core processor, consisting of two dual core Core 2 architecture silicon chips on a single ceramic module, similar to Intel's Xeon 5300 series Clovertown processor modules.

 The 7300 series uses Intel's Caneland (Clarksboro) platform.

 Intel claims the 7300 series Xeons offer more than twice the performance per watt as Intel's previous generation 7100 series.
 The 7300 series' Caneland chipset provides a point to point interface allowing the full front side bus bandwidth per processor.

 The 7xxx series is aimed at the large server market, supporting configurations of up to 32 CPUs per host.